YTread Logo

 shave

 your face with.
-In the box it even has one of those little bristle cleaners for the aluminum head.
+In the box you even get one of those little bristle cleaners for the foil head.
 I'll be

 test

-ing all of these features, if it ever comes on, along with a regular razor blade from Dollar Shave Club, which is sponsoring this video, all in the name of science of course.
+ing all of these features, if they're ever activated, next to a regular razor blade from Dollar Shave Club, which is sponsoring this video, all in the name of science, of course.

 a phone you can shave with durability test

 Let us begin.
-Turns out the phone wasn't dead out of the box.
-The phone has a huge, old school 3800 milliamp hour removable battery that has a bit of tape over the battery contacts.
-And once I got the tape out, everything started working.
+Turns out the phone wasn't dead right out of the box.
+The phone has a huge, old-school removable 3800 milliamp hour battery that has a bit of tape over the battery contacts.
+And once I got that tape out, everything started working.
 We do

 durability